-White Island eruption: Identifying victims tough job
+White Island eruption: Attempt to recover bodies today, families' agonising wait for news of missing

-Post-mortem examinations on six Whakaari/White Island eruption victims will begin today as police try to identify the dead and injured.
+Autopsies and formal identification for the six Whakaari/White Island eruption victims will begin today as police try to identify the dead and injured.

 Police Deputy Commissioner John Tims said police were trying to return bodies to grieving families but identification was a complex process.